It’s a universal truth that setting up and running an online business is definitely easier than setting up shop on the high street.

 Generally, influencers can be divided into four categories:

 - Industry experts.
-This type of influencer has an even bigger importance due to their professional qualifications and experience in the industry.
+This type of influencer has even bigger importance due to their professional qualifications and experience in the industry.

 Aside from monetary gain and free goods from merchants, being an influencer offers the opportunity to connect to your audience in a more authentic way than straight-out selling stuff to them.

-21. Become a YouTuber
+21. Become the next viral YouTuber

 Yes, vlogging might feel like something out of 2005, but it’s now a legitimate business idea.